Vicetia (gastropod)

-Vicetia is a genus of cowrie from the Eocene of Europe and Pakistan.
+Vicetia is an extinct genus of cowrie from the Eocene of Europe and Pakistan.
 Five species are currently recognized with all European forms forming a single anagenetic lineage progressively growing bigger and developing stronger ornamentation.
 The last known species, V. bizzottoi, is the biggest known cowrie known to science with a shell length of 33.5 cm.
-They were likely feeding on sponges or algea and went extinct following widespread climate change at the end of the Eocene, giving way for more derived lineages of cowries.
+They were likely feeding on sponges or algae and went extinct following widespread climate change at the end of the Eocene, giving way for more derived lineages of cowries.

 History and naming

 The type species was named in 1878 by Théodore Lefèvre as a species of the genus Ovula (a type of false cowrie).
 The species "O." hantkeni was later transferred into the genus Gisortia, before eventually being recognized as a distinct animal, the name Vicetia being coined by Ramiro Fabiani in 1905.
 However its independence was not accepted by all scientists, with many continuing to consider it as synonymous with Gisortia or as a subgenus of the older name.
 Stefano Dominici and colleagues argue that the fossils preserve enough distinct traits to warrant the validity of the genus in their description of V. bizzottoi in 2020.

 The name Vicetia is derived from the Italian town Vicenza.